RaymondMik/Randy_React4WordPress/README.md

-Randy - a React/Redux application built on top on WordPress.
+Randy - a React/Redux application built on top on the WordPress REST API.

 Installation guide is coming soon :-)